-To combat this distribution problem, you might be due an upgrade to a mesh router network.
-To do this, you’ll need a single router and a series of satellite routers that’ll help you maintain consistent coverage throughout your home.
+To combat this distribution problem (and silence family disputes), it might be time to consider a mesh router, or maybe two.
+A single router and a series of satellite routers are the secret key to maintaining consistent coverage throughout your home.

 What do you need to know before buying a new router?